boatshaman/aitFinal/README.md

 ## Wireframes

-__/map__ - page for viewing the map and coordinates with diary entries.
+__/__ - page for viewing the map and coordinates with diary entries.

 ![Big Map](documentation/big_map.JPG)

 ![Coordinates enum](documentation/coord_enum.JPG)

-__/add-memory & /edit-memory__ - page for adding new memory.
+__/add-memory/:latlng & /edit-memory/:latlng__ - page for adding new memory.
 User is only directed here after placing a new pin on the map and therefore don't need to specify the location on this form.
+The latitude and longitude are present in the url.

 ![Add Memory](documentation/add_mem.JPG)